-You will need to add, commit, and push all work to the github classroom hw1 repository at https://classroom.github.com/a/PqulVTqi.
+You will need to add, commit, and push all work to the github classroom hw3 repository at https:// classroom.github.com/a/Ez_y3w1U.
+You should have both a hw3_written.pdf and a hw3_report.pdf file in the hw3 top level directory.
 Please open a browser, navigate to the url, and verify that you successfully committed your homework.
 Don't forget to modify the README.md file if you plan to use slip days.